The Ellis Law Offices team

 7. The insurer has denied my claim or terminated my benefit prior to the 180-day period.
 Now what do I do?

 Once again, our advice is to consult with an attorney who specializes in workers’ compensation cases.
 Many attorneys advertise that they handle workers’ compensation cases, but that does not mean they specialize in this area of law.
-As stated above, there is no charge to call Ellis Law Offices or meet with us for a free consultation.
+As stated above, there is no charge to call or meet with us for a free consultation.
 Our fees are dictated by the Massachusetts Workers’ Compensation Act.

 8. The insurer has decided to pay me workers’ compensation benefits.
 How much will I be paid?